Get Rid of Those Snakes!

 • Water Snake: Non-venomous snakes with aggressive behavior.
 Their typical habitat is near water.
 They can grow to about five feet long and have a rounder head than other snake species.

-While most snakes would rather stay away from humans altogether, if they do encounter us, they will likely be on the defensive.
-If you do have a snake problem or often find snakes in your yard, approach the situation with caution.
+While most snakes would rather stay away from humans altogether, they will likely be defensive if they encounter us.
+If you have a snake problem or often find snakes in your yard, approach the situation cautiously.
 Snake bites are avoidable if you do not engage.
-The last thing you want is a nasty bite from a venomous visitor.
-If you want to avoid an encounter, here are nine things you could do to keep snakes away.

-1. Keep Grass Trim and Clean
+1. Keep Grass Trimmed and Clean

 Snakes seek warm, moist areas with a food source.
 They also look for areas abundant in rodents.
 These reptiles like places to hide, and an overgrown yard is just the perfect place.
-An excellent way to discourage snakes populations is by keeping your grass cut.
+An excellent way to discourage snake populations is by keeping your grass cut.
 Additionally, if you routinely trim your lawn, you won’t run into any unexpected dangers while doing so.

 2. Contain your Overgrowth and Care for your Yard